 In computing the stratified Cronbach's coefficient alphas for ACCESS composite scale scores, we treated each domain that makes up a composite as a separate component (or stratum).
 For example, when computing the stratified Cronbach's coefficient alphas for students' Literacy scale scores, we entered the variances of the students' scale scores for two components (i.e., Reading and Writing) and the weights of those two components.
 The stratified Cronbach's coefficient alpha is interpreted like other traditional internal consistency statistics such as Cronbach's coefficient alpha.
-Like Cronbach's coefficient alpha, a stratified Cronbach's coefficient alpha is an estimate of the proportion of the total variance in the students' composite scale scores that the variance in their true composite scale scores can explain.
+Like Cronbach's coefficient alpha, a stratified Cronbach's coefficient alpha is an estimate of the proportion of the total variance in the students' composite scale scores can explain.